tobias-weiss-ai-xr/opendesk-edu/docs/development.md

 > **Note:**<br>
 > The mirror is scheduled to run every hour at 42 minutes past the hour.

-openDesk strives to make all relevant artifacts available on Open CoDE so there is a mirroring process configured to pull artifacts that do not originate from Open CoDE into projects called `*-Mirror` within the [openDesk Components section](https://gitlab.opencode.de/bmi/opendesk/components).
+openDesk strives to make all relevant artifacts available on openCode so there is a mirroring process configured to pull artifacts that do not originate from openCode into projects called `*-Mirror` within the [openDesk Components section](https://gitlab.opencode.de/bmi/opendesk/components).

 The mirror script takes the information on what artifacts to mirror from the annotation inside the two yaml files: